Wedding Band vs. Engagement Ring: What’s the Difference?

 There are certain fundamental questions in the universe.
 Who created us?
 Why are we here?
 What the heck is the difference between a wedding band and an engagement ring?
 If you have the answer to at least two of those, you’re doing better than most of us.
-Luckily, that third question doesn’t have to be a philosophical mystery — and once you learn the difference, you’ll never forget it.
+Luckily, that third question doesn’t have to be a philosophical mystery — and once you learn the difference between an engagement ring and a wedding band, you’ll never forget it.

 Getting ready to put a ring on it?
 Congrats!
 Most likely, this is your first — and hopefully last — time standing up at the altar, which means you probably have a few questions for the class.
 In this guide, we’re answering a surprisingly common one — “What’s the difference between an engagement ring and a wedding ring?” — to help you master marriage before you even say, “I do.”